MDrapchaty/drapdebug/README.md

 `var util = require('drapdebug');`

-drapdebug will allow you to insert a message you would like logged You can then insert the debugger inside your API routes with a robust detailed message indicating success/fail, or whatever message you would like to display in console and/or be appended to your log file:
+drapdebug will allow you to insert a message you would like to log when a particular method/function/conditional is running.
+You can then insert the debugger inside your API routes with a robust detailed message indicating success/fail/etc in console:

 `util.debug('Insert message you would like to log here.')`

-A log file will be created in your logs folder.
-Your detailed message will be added to your log file along with a timestamp .
+A log will be displayed in your console.

 ## Unit Testing ##